-Strengths: Just as weaknesses were hard to find in Joseph’s life, strengths are hard to find in Jonah’s life.
+Strengths: Strengths are hard to find in Jonah’s life.
 He did take responsibility for his actions instead of making others take it (1:11-12).
 He was honest when he was running away from God and about who he was (1:8-10).
 When he was inside the fish he called out to God and expressed repentance (2:2-9).

 Important acts and events: Two important events occurred that are recorded in the book of Jonah.

 He was swallowed by a fish for three days.
 This is used by Jesus in Matthew 12:39-41 as a picture for Christ’s death and resurrection.
 It shows once again that the cross is the central event in all of history and this event foreshadowed it.

 His most important act was taking the gospel to the Assyrians.
 This may be overshadowed somewhat by his bad attitude and original disobedience.
 Yet Jonah did eventually obey God and did eventually go.
 He took the gospel to people who had probably never heard it.
 Most others probably wouldn’t have gone in the end.

 Lessons from his life:

 Don’t run away from God.
 It’s impossible to succeed (Psalms 139:7-11).God will probably not appear and talk to us directly, sending us somewhere or instructing us.
 But He has instructed us in His Word.
 We normally do know His will for our lives.
 We should follow it with all our energy, knowing that if we don’t the consequences for not listening will catch up to us.
 God sees us all the time no matter where we are.
 It’s our responsibility to obey Him fully.